vipulnaik/working-drafts/blog/my-thoughts-on-timelines-wiki.md

 I have been editing Wikipedia content off and on since the mid-2000s.
-In 2013, I discovered and made my [first edit](https://en.wikipedia.org/w/index.php?title=Timeline_of_Facebook&oldid=535051698) to the timeline of Facebook.
+In 2013, I discovered and made my [first edit](https://en.wikipedia.org/w/index.php?title=Timeline_of_Facebook&oldid=535051698) to the (already-existing) timeline of Facebook.
 The timeline at the time didn't even have a sortable tabular format; it was just arranged into sections by year.

 In late January and early February of 2014, I started restructuring the timeline of Facebook into a tabular timeline; the first edit from